 When most of us are using Photoshop, we want to focus on our projects and not on the technical side of things – but there are some times when it’s unavoidable.

-If you’re getting scratch disk errors when loading or using Photoshop, here’s how you can clear them up for good.
+If you’re getting scratch disk errors or scratch disk is full when loading or using Photoshop, here’s how you can clear them up for good.

 The scratch disk is a Photoshop construction, and you can maintain it yourself without needing any additional software – as long as you know where to look.
 That’s where I come in!